 Further reading) as looking like Model T Fords on rails.
 The line did not last long once road transport took off, closing in 1935.

 Some other lines that closed in the mid 1950s included the Meon Valley Line, which ran from Alton south to Fareham and which had opened as late as 1903.
-It had been intended as a main line to Gosport, but was never used as such and closed in 1955.
+It had been intended as a main line to Gosport, but was never used as such, with the last through trains to London being withdrawn at the start of the First World War.
+In the Second World War it was busy with troop trains and in a carriage on this line on 2 June 1944 Winston Churchill met with army leaders to make final plans for D-Day.
+But after the war traffic declined rapidly and it closed to passengers in 1955.
 Passing through such villages as West Meon and Droxford, this line served pretty walking territory in the western half of the South Downs, albeit that journey times from London would be about two hours even today.
-Another line, linking Alton and Basingstoke, had an even shorter life.
-It opened in 1901 and closed again on 1 January 1917.
-It reopened in 1924 due to local pressure but shut again eight years later.

 The South Downs west of Amberley and Arundel are in fact entirely inaccessible by railway these days, which is a pity as they have some stunning scenery.
 Today we can walk from Haslemere to Midhurst and come back by bus, but once three railway lines converged on the town.